nikop/steam-help/faqs/Steam Guard Mobile Authenticator.md

 ####  How do I disable Steam Guard Mobile Authenticator?

-You can remove two factor authentication from your account by opening the Steam Mobile App, navigating to the Steam Guard menu item, and selecting "Remove Authenticator".
-This will bring you to a confirmation window, where you can confirm your choice by selecting "Remove Authenticator" again.
+You can remove two factor authentication from your account by opening the Steam Mobile App, navigating to the Steam Guard page, tapping the gear icon and selecting "Remove Authenticator."
+This will bring you to a confirmation page, where you can confirm your choice.

+Removing the protection of your authenticator will slow down your trades and Community Market listings, to give you additional time to review them.

 ####  What devices does the Steam Guard Mobile Authenticator work on?

-The Steam Guard Mobile Authenticator works on Apple iOS devices running iOS 8.0 or later, Android devices running 4.0 or later, and Windows Phone 8.1 and later.
+The Steam Guard Mobile Authenticator works on Apple iOS devices running iOS 10.0 or later and Android devices running 5.0 or later.

 #   **Troubleshooting**